Coronavirus digest: India records world's highest daily rise in infections | DW | 22.04.2021

-The country reported over 314,000 new infections, as a new wave pushes its health care system to the brink.
+India reported over 314,000 new infections in a single day.
 Ecuador and Turkey have introduced tougher rules to curb infections.
 Follow DW for the latest.

-Health officials across northern and western India said they were going through a crisis, with most hospitals full and running out of essential supplies.
+Health officials in the north and the west of the country said they were going through a crisis, with most hospitals full and running out of essential supplies.
+India has reported nearly 16 million infections since the start of the pandemic, with the death toll nearing 185,000.

-Doctors in some areas were advising patients to stay at home while a crematorium in the eastern city of Muzaffarpur said it was being overwhelmed with bodies and grieving families had to wait their turn.
+Doctors in some areas were advising patients to stay at home.
+A crematorium in the eastern city of Muzaffarpur said it was being overwhelmed with bodies and grieving families had to wait their turn.

 "Right now there are no beds, no oxygen.
 Everything else is secondary," Shahid Jameel, a virologist and director of the Trivedi School of Biosciences at Ashoka University, told Reuters.
 "The infrastructure is crumbling."

-The previous record one-day rise in cases was held by the United States, which had 297,430 new cases on one day in January, though its tally has since fallen sharply.
+The previous record one-day rise in cases was held by the United States, which had 297,430 new cases on one day in January.
+While the US still has more than double of India's case load, the US daily tally has since fallen sharply.

 The brutal new outbreak has set grim records with more than 2,000 deaths in 24 hours as hospitals in New Delhi run perilously low on oxygen.